Therapeutic drug levels are lab tests to look for the presence and the amount of a drug in the blood.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-Values outside the target range may be due to minor fluctuations or may be a sign that you need to adjust the dose of the medicine.
-A dose may need to be skipped if the value measured exceeds the following levels.
+Values outside the target range may be due to minor changes or be a sign that you need to adjust your dosages.
+Your doctor may tell you to skip a dose if the values measured are too high. .

 Following are toxic levels for some of the drugs that are commonly checked: